 Papers of a journalist and author who served as executive director (1967-1988) of Freedom House, an independent, nongovernmental organization devoted to strengthening free institutions worldwide.
 Includes articles, clippings, correspondence, diaries, publications, and recordings of interviews and radio and television appearances.
 See also Freedom House, Archives (CA5359, CA5392, CA5447).

 US-China Peoples Friendship Association-Midwest Region Records, 1978-2012, (K0608)

 10 cubic feet

 Organizational records including correspondence, newsletters, minutes, membership applications and lists, newspaper clippings, and books and magazines concerning the US and China.
 Also includes educational motion picture film and video about China and the Far East.

 2 linear feet

-Papers of the second person to receive a degree in agricultural engineering from the University of Missouri, who for thirty-six years served as a Presbyterian lay missionary in India.
-Correspondence and reports.
+The papers of Mason Vaugh contain correspondence and reports.
+Vaugh was the second person to receive a degree in agricultural engineering from the University of Missouri and for thirty-six years served as a Presbyterian lay missionary in India.

 Votaw, Maurice E. (1899-1981), Papers, 1909-1978, (C3672)